Blossoms in Beijing: A Guide for Where and When To See Them

 Beihai Park

 If you’re looking for a more centrally located park to enjoy the blossoms, then Beihai Park is just the place!
-Situated northwest of the Forbidden City, Beihai’s relatively large size means that even during the peak blossom period it shouldn’t get too crowded.
+Situated northwest of the Forbidden City, Beihai’s relatively large size means that even during the peak cherry blossom period, it shouldn’t get too crowded.
 A great idea is to rent one of the boats and take in the view of the White Dagoba surrounded by blossoms on the Jade Flowery Islet.

 Beihai Park 北海公园